jsanchez679/morphoHeart/README.md

 ## ✏️ Cite us!
 Don't forget to cite morphoHeart's [paper](https://www.biorxiv.org/content/10.1101/2024.02.19.580991v2) when you publish your results using the software!

-*Sánchez-Posada, J. & Noël, E. S. morphoHeart: a novel quantitative tool to perform integrated 3D morphometric analyses of heart and ECM morphology during embryonic development.
-Preprint (2024).*
+*Sánchez-Posada J, Derrick, CJ, Noël ES (2024) morphoHeart: a quantitative tool\nfor integrated 3D morphometric analyses of heart and ECM during embryonic\ndevelopment.
+PLoS Biology.*

 ### Happy *morphoHeart-ing* 🤓!